Fairblock/docs/docs/confidential_transfers/stabletrust_sdk/introduction.md

 ## Anonymous Transfers

-For applications requiring the highest level of privacy, StableTrust supports fully anonymous transfers through the Fairycloak relay system.
+For applications requiring the highest level of privacy, Stabletrust supports fully anonymous transfers through the Fairycloak relay system.

 Standard confidential transfers encrypt transaction amounts while keeping sender and recipient addresses visible onchain.
 Anonymous transfers go further both the **amount and the wallet address** are shielded.
 Transactions are routed through a relay using numeric account IDs entirely decoupled from any public EVM address, making it impossible to link onchain activity back to a specific wallet.